COVID-19 Program Modifications

 Day-to-Day Life

-AKP will strongly encourage students to avoid travel to any prefecture or area that is under a State of Emergency or other restrictions due to COVID-19.
-Students who choose to forgo this policy assume all associated risks.
+Domestic travel within Japan is allowed.
+However, AKP will strongly encourage students to avoid travel to any prefecture or area that is under a State of Emergency or other restrictions due to COVID-19.

 Travel outside of Japan (except for personal and family emergencies) during the semester will be strictly prohibited until further notice.
-Any student who chooses to travel outside of Japan during the semester without approval from the AKP Kyoto Center risks severe disruption to their program, including possible dismissal from the program without refund.
+Any student who chooses to travel outside of Japan during the semester without approval from the Resident Director risks severe disruption to their program, including possible dismissal from the program without refund.

 Finances